wandering-nora/SV01Chronicles/README.md

 PROBE
 GET_POSITION
 ```
-mark on the build plate the probe's position and move the nozzle over it
+Mark on the build plate the probe's position and move the nozzle over it

 ```
 GET_POSITION
 ```
-the X and Y coordinates from the last two commands will be the probe and nozzle position respectively.
+The X and Y coordinates from the last two commands will be the probe and nozzle position respectively.
 Now calculate the offset and apply it to printer.cfg
 ```
 [bltouch]
 x_offset: <x nozzle - x probe>
 y_offset: <y nozzle - y probe>
 ```
-then home the printer and adjust the z offset with a piece of paper and
+Then home the printer and adjust the z offset with a piece of paper and run
 ```
 PROBE_CALIBRATE
 ```